UniversalCEFR/universalcefr.github.io/README.md

-# UniversalCEFR Project Page [Currently being updated :construction_worker: :construction:]
+# UniversalCEFR Project Page [Currently being updated 👷🚧]

 We are currently working on this page.